sabeydeedaya/docs/src/pages/web/journeys.md

 <!-- #### Referred from site

 You can target a user based on the last touch point before they entered your website.
 For example, if you want to target users that found you through Google Search, you can select “Referred from site” and fill in `google.com`.
 Currently, we only support domain names in the Referred from site field. -->

+#### Is located

+Use this filter to target (or exclude) users viewing your website in different regions.
+Target by country, state/province, or city.

 #### Is viewing a page url